tomerm/MLClassification/TrainAndTest/README.md

 reportsPath | <path> | Path to the folder containing reports saveResources | yes/no | Collect artifacts for runtime resourcesPath | <path> | Path to the folder containing collected artifacts.
-Content of this folder should be copied into folder /app/resources belonging to repository MLClassificationDocker.
+Content of this folder should be copied into folder /app/resources belonging to repository MLClassificationDocker. consolidatedRank | yes/no | Use default (0.5) or custom rank for consolidated results consolidatedRankThreshold | <=1.0 | Value of custom rank threshold for consolidated results

 _Note: folder `resourcePath` will contain only those resources, which belong to the model(s), tested in the current pipe.
 Resources, used by models in cross-validation mode, aren't saved._